developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/guide/reference/refdatacaptureintent/index.md

 #### Return Values

 * None.
-* Error and debug messages will be logged to the Android logging system which then can be viewed and filtered by the logcat command.
-You can use logcat from an ADB shell to view the log messages, e.g.
+* Error and debug messages will be logged to the Android logging system, which can then be viewed and filtered by the logcat command.
+Use logcat from an ADB shell to view the log messages.
+For example:
 * `$ adb logcat -s DWAPI`
 * Error messages will be logged for invalid actions and parameters